-In fact, current holders of Silver Eagles have a potentially viable arbitrage opportunity.
-They can sell their Eagles to Money Metals for $9 over spot – the highest bid prices ever offered on Silver Eagles – and use the extra cash to buy privately minted bullion products or other sovereign coins.
+Current holders of Silver Eagles have a potentially viable arbitrage opportunity.
+They can sell their Eagles to Money Metals for as much as $12 over spot – the highest bid prices ever offered on Silver Eagles – and use the extra cash to buy privately minted bullion products or even other sovereign coins.

 The net benefit of switching out of Eagles at this unusual moment and into lower-cost forms of silver will be owning more ounces without having to commit any new cash.

-That said, silver spot prices may need to move higher – perhaps much higher – in order for the market to keep physical supply and demand in balance.
+That said, silver spot prices may need to move higher – perhaps much higher – for the market to keep physical supply and demand in balance.

 Were an actual silver shortage to develop, then it’s theoretically possible that the entire retail bullion market could begin to trade more like Silver Eagles, as any available coins, rounds, or bars would be valued at a premium.

 For now, though, most retail silver products can still be had on the cheap.
 Unless you have special reasons, we suggest you avoid buying today's "Most Overrated Silver Coin in the World” until conditions fundamentally change.